 - Use your retrospective and document postpartum sessions after each project and get the team to present their learnings.

 - Create a remote intranet in the form of a knowledge base or wiki page as a resource for all team members

 According to a survey conducted by GoTo, 54% of remote workers have five or more computer programs open at any given time.
 This multi-tasking culture increases easily avoided mistakes due to distractions.

 It’s more important than ever to be selective with project tools to avoid app fatigue and confusion.

 - Research new tools thoroughly before introducing them to the team.
-Here's a list of PM tools, to get started.
+Here’s a list of project management tools, to get started.

 - Where possible, consolidate collaboration tools.
 A comprehensive platform with more features can reduce the need for team members to toggle between multiple apps.

 According to online meeting provider Fuze, ineffective meetings waste an estimated $37 billion a year.